ghuls/polars_streaming_csv_decompression/README.md

 assumed to be separated by `eol_char` (=`"\n"` by default) and embedded `eol_char` in fields are not expected.
 The last record also should end in `eol_char`.
 If those conditions are not met, reading such files could give corrupt data.

+It can also be used for decoding CSV files with a different character encoding than `utf8` and/or for decoding CSV files for which not all bytes can be decoded in that encoding.
+Compared with `read_csv`, the decoding will require a lower amount of total memory.

 Streaming decompression is handled by [xopen](https://github.com/pycompression/xopen/), which supports the following compression formats and backends and automatically selects the best backend available on the system:
   - gzip (`.gz`):